All clear.

 General Accounting

-Accounts and Budgets manages thirteen funds and account groups including, but not limited to; County General, Highway, Debt Service, Worker’s Compensation, On-the-Job Injury, Unemployment, Bi County Solid Waste and the Clarksville Montgomery County Communications District.
-The Chart of Accounts includes 4806 active accounts with a total of 6,268 accounts.
-Each month, twelve funds are reconciled to the Trustee (cash accounts only).
+Accounts and Budgets manages thirteen funds and account groups including, but not limited to; County General, Highway, Debt Service, Worker's Compensation, On-the-Job Injury, Unemployment, Bi County Solid Waste and the Clarksville Montgomery County Communications District.
+The Chart of Accounts includes 4,549 active accounts with a total of 7,298 accounts.
+Each month, thirteen funds are reconciled to the Trustee (cash accounts only).

 Payroll: Accounts and Budgets is also responsible for reconciling payroll liability accounts and payroll tax reporting.
-Each week the payroll taxes are reported to the Internal Revenue Service; 107 payroll liability accounts are reconciled monthly; each quarter the 941 Employer’s Quarterly tax returns are filed; and annually W-2s are reconciled and reported for approximately 1000 employees from seven funds.
-In fiscal year 2010, Accounts and Budgets processed 5,300 payroll checks and 21,300 direct deposit advices.
+Each week the payroll taxes are reported to the Internal Revenue Service; each quarter the 941 Employer's Quarterly tax returns are filed; and annually W-2s are reconciled and reported for approximately 1,195 employees from seven funds.
+Accounts and Budgets is responsible for oversight of monthly reports filed with the Tennessee Consolidated Retirement System.
+The payroll bank account that clears all county payroll checks is reconciled monthly in Accounts and Budgets.

 ARRA: The federal government began issuing grants under the provisions of the American Recovery and Reinvestment Act (ARRA).
 ARRA requires unprecedented accountability and transparency to obtain these types of grant funds.
 The act requires increased reporting standards, separation of ARRA funds from normal grants and the designation of a County Official as primarily responsible for the maintenance and reporting of ARRA funds.
 The Montgomery County Mayor appointed the Accounts and Budgets Director as that official.